 Because we believe that having a diverse perspective is crucial for excelling in our mission of teaching and research, we’ve invested in many initiatives to make the department more welcoming to people of all backgrounds.
 We’ve formed a diversity committee and have multiple department diversity initiatives.
 More information about these may be found in the side-menu.

-Also in the side-menu you will find links to pages where you may read our Illinois Chemistry Statement of Community Values along with our Monthly Newsletter.
+Also in the side-menu, you will find links to pages where you may read our Community Values & Expectations along with our Monthly Newsletter.
 There are also links to departmental organizations at all levels along with pages for employment opportunities, instructional resources, helpful information about Life@Illinois, and related links.